PraneshBalekai/algotrade_intraday_momentum/README.md

 ### This project employs one of the intraday trading strategies discussed in Ernest P. Chan's - Algorithmic Trading Winning Strategies and Their Rationale

 ## Measuring Liquidity
-Since the stragey involves enterting the trades at market open, the prices are prone to high volatility in the first few minutes.
+Since the stragey involves enterting the trades at market open, the prices tend to be volatile due to low liquidity in the first few minutes.

 I added a module to the strategy to calculate impact cost from order book data (as a measure of liquidity) and take buy/no-buy decision based on it.